aspnet/SignalR/specs/HubProtocol.md

 ## JSON Encoding

 In the JSON Encoding of the SignalR Protocol, each Message is represented as a single JSON object, which should be the only content of the underlying message from the Transport.
+All property names are case-sensitive.
+The underlying protocol is expected to handle encoding and decoding of the text, so the JSON string should be encoded in whatever form is expected by the underlying transport.
+For example, when using the ASP.NET Sockets transports, UTF-8 encoding is always used for text.

 ### Invocation Message Encoding